 Happy Lights

-“Happy Lights” are one possible solution to the “Winter Blues.”
-These Light Boxes are designed to emit light into the retina, thus activating the hypothalamus, the part of the brain that helps with our circadian rhythm.
+There is a proven connection between the amount of sunlight we receive and our mental well-being.
+In the early 1980s, researchers discovered the innate relationship between light and seasonal depression (National Institute of Health).
+“Happy Lights” are designed to emit light into the retina, thus activating the hypothalamus, the part of the brain that helps with our circadian rhythm.
 When our circadian rhythm is stabilized, it can help keep our seasonal symptoms in balance and reduce feeling the “Winter Blues” (Harvard Health).

 Sunshine On Loan